EllarBooher/Syzygy/README.md

 This project was developed in Visual Studio Community 2022 on Windows 11, and compiled with `msvc_x64`.\
 Requires CMake 3.28 or higher, and a version of Visual Studio that has CMake support.\
-Running the engine currently requires a GPU with drivers that support Vulkan 1.3 and the device extension `VK_EXT_shader_object`.
+Running the engine currently requires a GPU with drivers that support Vulkan 1.3 and the device extension `VK_EXT_shader_object` (and a few other features/extensions).

 ## Dependencies